daniel-furman/daniel-furman-old/blogs/psr_redd_blog.md

 More generally, we already possess the technology and policies to solve the climate crisis.
 A peer-reviewed think tank of scientists and policy-makers, Drawdown, published predictions for a multitude of sustainability initiatives by first assessing an aggressive global conversion to renewables, via well-planned power grids.
 In this scenario, conversion to onshore wind energy imparts the most impactful mitigation, returning $6.17 trillion in profit with a reduction of 84.6 gigatons of greenhouse gas emissions by 2050 (over 300,000 turbines today produce around 4 percent of electricity globally).
 Ongoing price reductions could make it the least expensive type of electricity in a decade.
 For reference, the global footprint from fossil fuels was only 9.79 gigatons in 2014.

 The International Monetary Fund estimated that the fossil fuel industry received $5.3 trillion in government subsidies in 2015 alone.
 These subsidies included indirect and direct “health costs due to air pollution, environmental damage, congestion, and global warming.”
-Wind farms built in alfalfa and corn farms across the world would receive none of these subsidies, subsidies which amount to well over four times the price to implement wide-scaled wind power, as discussed above.
+Wind farms built in alfalfa and corn farms across the world would receive none of these subsidies, subsidies which amount to well over four times the price to implement wide-scaled wind power.

+REDD+ and other conservation investments become all the more important against these contexts.

 **Bib**: Paul Hawken.
 Drawdown, The Most Comprehensive Plan ever proposed to reverse global warming.
 New York, NY: Penguin Books.
 2017